gray rectangle with angle

 Safety

-A CLD pre-trip inspection checklist helps uncover potentially dangerous conditions, such as unsecured loads or problems with brakes or steering.
-While it might be tempting for experienced drivers to skip or shortcut a pre-trip vehicle inspection, it’s never a good idea.
-“Better safe than sorry” should be the mantra 100% of the time, and drivers shold never skip a thorough pre-trip inspection before a truck hits the road.
+A pre-trip inspection checklist helps uncover potentially dangerous conditions, such as unsecured loads or problems with brakes or steering.
+While experienced drivers might be tempted to skip or shortcut a pre-trip vehicle inspection, it’s never a good idea.
+“Better safe than sorry” should be the mantra 100% of the time, and drivers should always inspect everything before a truck hits the road.

 Maintenance